Bushwel/Language-Translator/README.md

 ## Demo

-For a live demonstration of the language translator web application, you can visit the following link: [Language Translator Demo]((https://github.com/Bushwel/Language-Translator))
+For a live demonstration of the language translator web application, you can visit the following link: [Language Translator Demo]((https://Bushwel.github.io/Language-Translator))

-## Feedback and Contributions

-If you find any issues with the application or have suggestions for improvement, please feel free to create an issue or submit a pull request on the GitHub repository.
-Your feedback and contributions are highly appreciated!

 ## About the Author

 This language translator web application is developed and maintained by [Bushwel Natembeya](https://github.com/Bushwel).
 I am a passionate web developer with a keen interest in building useful and innovative projects using various web technologies.

-Thank you for checking out this project!
-If you find it helpful, don't forget to give it a star and share it with others.
-Happy translating!